dubzzz/fast-check/documentation/1-Guides/AdvancedArbitraries.md

   - remaining: full range array with biased values
 - remaining: the full range arbitrary

+Some more details on how `withBias` works can befound [here](https://github.com/dubzzz/fast-check/issues/644).

 ### Shrinking

 A basic way to implement a property based testing framework is to define arbitraries with the following structure: